MiquilW/cse15l-lab-reports/week1labreport.md

 ---
 # How to gain remote access to your ieng6 account
 ## for incoming CSE15L students
-* You will first need to access your course-specific account.
+* You will first need to access your course-specific account
 * Look it up through this link [here](https://sdacs.ucsd.edu/~icc/index.php).
-* Once you find it, you will need to reset your password.
+* Once you find it, you will need to reset your password
 * Click on *cs15lwi23xxx resources* (where the xxx is 3 random letters)
 * You will be prompted to set your password if you need to
 * If your password has been reset correctly, it should look like this: